Sakrac/IceBro/README.md

 * Shift+F11 Step back
 * Page up/down - Move several lines up/down in current code / memory window
 * Cursor up/down - Move code cursor up/down in current code window

+# Views

+To show closed views go to the **Windows** context menu and select a view to open.

+### Vice Console

+The Console combines the VICE Monitor with a few commands that are specific to IceBro.
+The VICE commands can be reviewed by typing help while the IceBro commands include:

+* connect/cnct <ip>:<port> - connect to a remote host, default to 127.0.0.1:6510
+* stop - stop VICE (same as pause icon in toolbar)
+* font <size> - set font size 0-4
+* sync - redo copy machine state from VICE (stepping in VICE doesn't sync for each command, also useful to restore the debugger to the current VICE state)
+* eval <exp> - evaluate an expression
+* history/hist - show previous commands
+* clear - clear the console

+### Code

+There are four code views that can be displayed at any time.
+You can enter a value or an expression in the address field.
+If you preface the expression with '=' the expression will be continously evaluated so for example to show the call origin:

+    ={$101+s}-2

+Or the current interrupt:

+    ={$fffe}

+The checkboxes enables information in the code view, such as the address, bytes of the instructions etc.

+* address - Show the address of each line
+* bytes - Show the bytes of instructions
+* refs - Show what the instruction refers to and the value it contains if relevant
+* labels - Shows known labels, disable to see addresses
+* source - If a valid listing is loaded show that for each represented line

+The current PC is indicated by a '>', breakpoints are red broken circles in the leftmost column.

+### Mem

+Memory views shows bytes in RAM.
+You can specify the number of bytes in each line or clear it to show as many bytes as fits in the view.
+The address field can be a value or an expression.
+Just like the code view an '=' prefixing the expression evaluates the expression constantly.
+For example to see the current stack:

+    =$101+s

+# Expressions

+Expressions are normal math expressions accepting labels and registers as values.
+The expressions are used in various views including the Watch View, Mem and Code Views and also by the eval command in the Console view.
+Valid operators include:

+* Conditionals (eval to 0 or 1): ==, <, >, <=, >=, &&, ||
+* Math: +, -, *, /
+* Logical: &, |, ^ (xor), !
+* Lookup bytes from memory: [addr] (byte), {addr} (word)
+* Parenthesis: (, ) (controlling order of operations)

+Registers include:

+* PC, A, X, Y, S (stack), C, Z, I, D, V, N, FL (all flags as a byte)